keboola/connection-docs/components/extractors/database/postgresql/index.md

 ### Signaling Table

-When not run in `read_only` mode, the connector needs access to a signaling table in the source database.
-The signaling table is used by to connector to store various signal events and incremental snapshot watermarks.
+When not running in `read_only` mode, the connector requires access to a signaling table in the source database.
+This signaling table is used by the connector to store various signal events and incremental snapshot watermarks.

 #### Creating a signaling data collection